-If you are just getting started with DIY investing, you may have a few questions about TD e-Series Index Funds.
+If you are just getting started with DIY investing, you may have a few questions about TD e Series Index Funds.
 Specifically, what are they?
 Where can you buy them?
-And what fee’s are associated with them?
-Let’s look at the basics about TD e-Series Index Funds.
+And what fees are associated with them?
+Let’s take a look at the basics.

 What can you buy

-There are numerous low fee funds you can buy as part of the TD e-Series funds.
+There are numerous low fee funds you can buy as part of the TD index portfolio.
 This blog, as well as the Canadian Couch Potato model, focuses on these 4 main index funds:

 But there are additional passive index funds that you could look into as well that are part of the TD e-Series:

 - Dow Jones Industrial Average Index – e

 - European Index – e